-- The student or family member is requested to inform the school of the misadventure/illness on the morning the task is scheduled. - Students must report to the Deputy Principal, of the relevant year, on the first day of their return to school.
-The student must complete an Illness/Misadventure form (ATTACHMENT A Page 18).
-This form, once it has been completed by all relevant parties, should be returned to the Deputy Principal within two days from receiving the illness/misadventure application.
-Evidence needs to be attached to the completed form. - Students should be expected to sit for the assessment task on their first day back.
+- The student or a family member is requested to inform the school of the illness/misadventure on the morning the task is scheduled. - Students must report to their stage deputy principal on the first day of their return to school.
+The student must complete an illness/misadventure form (ATTACHMENT A Page 18).
+Once completed by all relevant parties, the form should be returned to the stage deputy principal within two days from receiving the illness/misadventure application.
+Evidence needs to be attached to the completed form. - Students should be expected to sit for the assessment task on their first day back. - Students are responsible for following the process.
+Failure to do so may result in a mark of zero for the relevant task.